 Multi-Axis load cell is designed to independently measure force and torque in each of its axis or channels.
 However, based on the physical effect of Poisson forces, there will be expansion or contraction of the flexure material in directions perpendicular to the direction of applied loading.
 So, when a load or torque is applied in one direction only, there is also a minimum output signal in the other axis due to the transverse sensitivity of the sensor.

 Crosstalk levels are part of the technical specs of multi-axis torque sensors.
 FUTEK sensors normally range in 2-4% of the output.
-The good news is that, during the engineering 6 axis load cell design project (or two axis load cell), crosstalk interdependencies among forces and torques crosstalk can be compensated mathematically.
+The good news is that, during the 6 DoF load cell design phase (or two axis load cell), crosstalk interdependencies among forces and torques crosstalk can be compensated mathematically.

 FUTEK’s multi-component sensors (not LVDT displacement sensors) can be used in many applications where a load or torque vector must be described in terms of x, y and z positional coordinates (Fx, Fy, Fz and Mx, My, Mz).